mcdonc/rantsandasides/ytvids/script.rst

 Rants and Asides: YouTube Videos That I Love
 ============================================

-- If you saw my YouTube history, I would be cancelled.
+- I am partial to interviews, especially of quirky people.

+- Most of these videos are one-offs, found organically, not part of a series.

+- Apologies, I did not rewatch all of these to make this video, my descriptions will be surface-level on some, but all are highly entertaining.

 - I omitted the music (which is at least 30% of my YouTube watching).

-- I am partial to interviews, especially of quirky people.

-- Don't consider a listing here my endorsement of the ideas of the ideas in the video.
+- Don't consider a listing here an endorsement.

+- But if you saw my YouTube history, I would be cancelled.

 Videos
 ------